 Our success depends, in part, on our ability to maintain the integrity of our systems and infrastructure, including websites, information and related systems.
 System interruption and a lack of integration and redundancy in our information systems and infrastructure may adversely affect our ability to operate websites, process and fulfill transactions, respond to customer inquiries and generally maintain cost-efficient operations.
 We may experience occasional system interruptions that make some or all systems or data unavailable or prevent us from efficiently providing access to our platform.
-We also rely on third-party computer systems, broadband and other communications systems and infrastructure, our business and/or third parties, or deterioration in the performance of these systems and infrastructure, could impair our ability to provide access to our platform.
-Fire, flood, power loss, telecommunications failure, hurricanes, tornadoes, earthquakes, other natural disasters, acts of war or terrorism and similar events or disruptions may damage or interruption, delays and loss of critical data, and could prevent us from providing access to our platform.
+We also rely on third-party computer systems, broadband and other communications systems and service providers in connection with providing access to our platform generally.
+Any interruptions, outages or delays in our systems and infrastructure, our business and/or third parties, or deterioration in the performance of these systems and infrastructure, could impair our ability to provide access to our platform.
+Fire, flood, power loss, telecommunications failure, hurricanes, tornadoes, earthquakes, other natural disasters, acts of war or terrorism and similar events or disruptions may damage or interrupt computer, broadband or other communications systems and infrastructure at any time.
+Any of these events could cause system interruption, delays and loss of critical data, and could prevent us from providing access to our platform.
 While we have backup systems for certain aspects of their operations, disaster recovery planning by its nature cannot be sufficient for all eventualities.
 In addition, we may not have adequate insurance coverage to compensate for losses from a major interruption.
 If any of these events were to occur, it could harm our business, results of operations and financial condition.